CarlosDanielSucre/java-study-plan/concepts/module02/type-casting.md

 This happend **manually** when you're converting from a **larger type to a smaller type**, because Java wants to **protect your data**.

 You must use **parentheses** to tell Java:

        - "Yes, I know there may be data loss.
-Do it anyway"
+Do it anyway".